quixio/quix-docs/docs/platform/what-is-quix.md

 !!! tip

-    To see available transforms log into Quix.
+    To see available transforms, log into Quix.
 Open your project, and then an environment, and click on `Code Samples`.
 Then under `PIPELINE STAGE` select `Transformation`.

 ### APIs